adrianlarion/wizardly-tips-vim/main.md

 ##### Paste word under cursor
-* You're in  mode, trying to write a complex search & replace command.
+* You're in command  mode, trying to write a complex search & replace command.
 You want to search for the word "Supercalifragilisticexpialidocious" and replace it with "Super".
 Your fingers go on strike before you even start.
 What to do?.
 Well, assuming your cursor is on the said word you can paste that word in  mode by typing `<C-r><C-w>`.
 This will paste the word under the cursor.
-- this is also useful when you haver words with tricky spelling.
+- this is also useful when you have words with tricky spelling.

 ###### Create and use abbreviation.